 - “Guaranteed exam passes” – it’s slightly going off-topic, but if you’re happy to go with a training provider which can guarantee that you’ll pass your ITIL exam, then please take a moment to ponder how they can guarantee this and what it means for the value of what you’ve learned.

-I’m sure I could keep going – and, in fact, there’s at least one other article to be written around the misuse of ITSM and ITIL and the associated advisory services – but you’re likely bored of me ranting/rambling by now.
-So, what would you add to this list?
+I’m sure I could keep going on about bad ITSM advice – and, in fact, there’s at least one other article to be written around the misuse of ITSM and ITIL and the associated advisory services – but you’re likely bored of me ranting/rambling by now.
+So, what would you add to this bad ITSM advice list?
 Please let me know in the comments.

 Principal Analyst and Content Director at the ITSM-focused industry analyst firm ITSM.tools.
 Also an independent IT and IT service management marketing content creator, and a frequent blogger, writer, and presenter on the challenges and opportunities for IT service management professionals.